pengelana/VTL/README.md

    2) Vaccination Certificate
 5. Check-in to the departure gate on-time.
 6. When arrive to Singapore, use Automated Immigration Gates.
 Reduce contact with other people.
-7. After exit from Automated Immigration Gates, ICA (Immigration and Checkpoints Authority) will send automatic email to you to inform your arrival status.
+7. After exit from Automated Immigration Gates, ICA (Immigration and Checkpoints Authority) will send automatic email to you to inform your arrival status, **IMPORTANT:** _DO NOT MISSED THIS EMAIL_.
 8. Complete COVID-19 PCR at the airport and immediately go home with Taxi.
 9. Isolate until COVID-19 PCR test result coming back **NEGATIVE**
 10. Welcome Home.